336 S. State Street,

 4 people favorited this theater

-Opened in 1917 as a venue for vaudeville and motion pictures, near the corner of S. State Street and W. Van Buren Street, the Rialto Theatre could seat over 1,500.
+The Rialto Theatre opened in 1917 as a venue for vaudeville and motion pictures, near the corner of S. State Street and W. Van Buren Street.

 The theatre was designed by the architectural duo of Marshall & Fox, who also designed the earlier legitimate Blackstone Theatre (now the Merle Reskin), the Blackstone Hotel and, later, Chicago’s famed Drake Hotel.

 This mid-sized venue was located directly across the street from the Neo-Classical style department store building that began its life as Rothschild’s, then the Davis Store, then Goldblatt’s and is today the Loop campus of DePaul University.
-The Rialto Theatre was a burlesque theatre in the 1930’s.
+By 1930 it was Minsky’s Rialto Theatre presenting burlesque.

-Later called the Loop End Theatre and from September 1, 1944 the Downtown Theatre, it later reverted back to the Rialto Theatre name and closed December 31, 1953.
+From November 7, 1931 it was renamed Loop End Theatre presenting vaudeville & movies.
+From September 1, 1944 in was the Downtown Theatre, it later reverted back to the Rialto Theatre name and closed December 31, 1953.